 The Ray Haddock Lido Prize is awarded annually by members of the Alister MacKenzie Society to honor the memory of Dr. Alister MacKenzie and recognize the design potential of an up and coming architect.
 The winner is invited to attend and participate in the annual Society gathering to be held that year.
-All entries for 2019 must be a par 4 design.
-The winner will be invited to attend and participate in the annual Society gathering to be held at Valley Club of Montecito, California, September 8–11 2019.
+All entries for 2020 must be a par 3 design.
+The winner will be invited to attend and participate in the annual Society gathering to be held at The Titirangi Golf Club in Auckland, New Zealand, November 8-11, 2020.

 The name “Lido” comes from Dr. MacKenzie’s own drawing of a “two-shot hole” for the Lido Golf Course on Long Island (no longer in existence), which won him first place honors in a 1914 golf architecture competition sponsored by Britain’s Country Life magazine.
 MacKenzie’s drawing, shown below, proved to be an important step in developing his reputation.

 MacKenzie’s great-grandson, Ray Haddock, headed original funding for the Prize.
 Dr. MacKenzie left behind a manuscript entitled The Spirit of Saint Andrews, whereupon Mr. Haddock had it published and proceeds from the sale were used to create a perpetual fund for the Lido competition.
 The competition began in 1998 and the success of the Prize is evidenced by winners who have gone on to become successful golf course architects.
 All of the winners and finalists have exhibited the ability to incorporate MacKenzie design features into their entries.

 MacKenzie designed courses can often be recognized by distinguishing features.
 Some of these are:

 - There should be variety in the design of holes and they should be fun to play.

 - Holes should be fair and challenging for golfers of all skill levels.